 In the New Testament, there are several men by the name of Judas.
 These are:

-2-Judas “not Iscariot” (John 14:22) – He was generally identified as Lebbaeus (Matt.
-10:3) or Thaddaeus (Mark 3:18), though the identification is not certain (Mark 3:18).
+He is mentioned in the gospel of John chapter 14:22.
+He was generally identified as Lebbaeus (Matthew 10:3) or Thaddaeus (Mark 3:18), though the identification is not certain (Mark 3:18).

 The insurrection of Judas, tried to achieve a complete independence of Israel from Rome.
 The movement forbade any payment of taxes to Caesar and allowed for the use of weapons.
 It was a religious war.
 Judas and his followers were affiliated with the Pharisees.
 Although the attempt was defeated with the death of its leader, it was the starting point to the sect of the Zealots.

-5-Judas surnamed Barsabas – “Then the apostles and elders, with the whole church, decided to choose some of their own men and send them to Antioch with Paul and Barnabas.
+This person is mentioned in the book of Acts: “Then the apostles and elders, with the whole church, decided to choose some of their own men and send them to Antioch with Paul and Barnabas.
 They chose Judas (called Barsabbas) and Silas, men who were leaders among the believers” (Acts 15:22).

 In His service,